Josh Vickers: Career

+Early career

 Vickers began his career at Arsenal's Academy.
 As a second-year scholar, he joined Isthmian League side Canvey Island on loan in August 2013 where he played 30 league games. before returning to the Gunners and signing a professional contract.
 Vickers then joined Concord Rangers, of the Conference South, on a one-month loan in November 2014, which was later extended until the end of the 2014–15 season.
 In August 2015, Vickers signed for Swansea City on a two-year deal.
 He joined Barnet on a season-long loan in July 2016, and made his English Football League debut when he started against Cambridge United on 6 August 2016.

+Lincoln City

 He was released by Swansea at the end of the 2016–17 season.

 Following his release, Vickers joined League Two club Lincoln City on a two-year deal.
 On 28 May 2020, it was announced Vickers would leave the club at the end of his current contract.

-On 6 November 2020, Vickers signed for Rotherham United on a deal until the end of the season.